surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 > There are no rites, rituals, ceremonies, and worship required to attain Enlightenment.
 If someone explains certain chants that need to be repeated, certain postures the body needs to be trained to acquire, or sells/provides you any external devices that includes bells, strings, clothing, beads, music, statues, special drinks or food, etc. then this person has not attained Enlightenment.

+Buddha advised focusing only on questions dealing with the power of human action.
+Questions such as: Is the universe finite or infinite?
+Is it eternal or not?
+Is everything One?
+Or is it a plurality of things?
+What is a person?
+Do we have a self or do we not? - were left alone as unhelpful - Ṭhānissaro Bhikkhu.
+“The Buddha’s Teachings: An Introduction.”

+Without some measure of freedom of choice to shape the present, the idea of a path of practice would make no sense, because you wouldn’t be free to decide whether to follow it or not - Ṭhānissaro Bhikkhu.
+“The Buddha’s Teachings: An Introduction.”

+> You have several competing desires at any one time, they will lead you to experience competing inner worlds and competing senses of who you are.
+This is why you can feel divided against yourself and unsure of your place in the world.
+This is one of the most common ways in which becoming leads to suffering.

+> as soon as our "self" gets involved, we suffer immediately

+> Right view: Look at the mind objectively - the craving and wanting causing your own discontentment.
+Blaming other people is not fixing the true problem.

+> Right Intention: Renunciation letting go, non-ill will interest in other being well, harmlessness - not interesting in causing harm to others.

 ### Attaining Enlightenment

 Learn and Implement: